JuliaSmoothOptimizers/DCISolver.jl/README.md

 It uses other JuliaSmoothOptimizers packages for development.
 In particular, [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) is used for defining the problem, and [SolverTools](https://github.com/JuliaSmoothOptimizers/SolverTools.jl) for the output.
 It also uses [HSL.jl](https://github.com/JuliaSmoothOptimizers/HSL.jl)'s `MA57` as main solver, but you can pass `linsolve=:ldlfactorizations` to use [LDLFactorizations.jl](https://github.com/JuliaSmoothOptimizers/LDLFactorizations.jl).
+The feasibility steps are factorization-free and use iterative methods from [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl)

 ## References